decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - message_generator_seed: The seed used to generate the message generators which form part of the public parameters used by the BBS signature scheme, Note there are multiple possible scopes for this seed including; a globally shared seed (where the resulting message generators are common across all BBS signatures); a signer specific seed (where the message generators are specific to a signer); signature specific seed (where the message generators are specific per signature).
 The ciphersuite MUST define this seed OR how to compute it as a pre-cursor operations to any others.

+- blind_value_generator_seed: The seed used to calculate the signature blinding value generator (H_s).
+Similar to the message_generator_seed, there are multiple scopes for the blind_value_generator_seed, with the choices being a global seed, a signer specific seed or a signature specific seed.
+Also, the ciphersuite MUST define this seed OR how to compute it as a pre-cursor operations to any others.

+- signature_dst_generator_seed: The seed for calculating the generator used to sign the signature domain separation tag.
+The scopes and requirements for this seed are the same as the scopes and requirements of the message_generator_seed and blind_value_generator_seed.

 ## BLS12-381 Ciphersuite

 H